Withdraw money from Robinhood

 To cancel a pending withdrawal in your app:

 On trading days, there are 3 potential cutoff times for when you can cancel a transfer depending on when you initiated it.
-After the cutoff time passes, you won’t be able to cancel the transfer anymore and you’ll need to wait for it to complete.
+After the cutoff times pass, you can’t cancel a transfer and must wait for it to complete.

 Check out Cancel a pending bank transfer for our current transfer processing schedule.